 Symptoms of under-production:

-Loss of sex drive in men and women, and infertility
+Loss of sex drive and infertility (men and women)

-Hypothyroidism, which can cause appetite loss, weight gain, fatigue and decreased mental function
+Appetite loss, weight gain, fatigue and decreased mental function (Hypothyroidism)

-Adrenal insufficiency which can cause fatigue, low blood pressure and electrolyte abnormalities
+Fatigue, low blood pressure and electrolyte abnormalities (adrenal insufficiency)

-Growth hormone insufficiency which can cause delayed puberty and in adults tiredness and loss of muscle mass
+Delayed puberty or tiredness and loss of muscle mass in adults

-To diagnose a pituitary tumour, the patient will have to be examined by a consultant and may need to have some or all of the following tests:
+To diagnose a pituitary tumour it is likely that you will need to have the following tests:

-Eye tests –This is used to check the patient’s field of vision and see if the tumour is pressing on an important nerve
+Eye tests –This is used to check if the tumour is pressing on an important nerve

 Through the nose, this is called trans-sphenoidal surgery.
-The pituitary gland is located just above the back of the nose, which gives the surgeon access to the tumour without making an incision.
+The pituitary gland is located just above the back of the nose.
+By using this surgical option the tumour can be removed without making any incisions.

-Through the skull, this is a trans-cranial approach.
-If the tumour is growing into the brain this method might be suggested as they will have better access to the tumour, although this is not common now.
+Through the skull, this is called a trans-cranial approach.
+If the tumour is growing into the brain this method might be suggested as they will have better access , however this method is not very common.